 Think espresso tonic, with a massive burst of citrus.

-Another thing you can add is cacao.
-Once you’ve brewed your coffee, mix a tablespoon of cacao powder with a couple of tablespoons of coffee, then mix it with the rest of the coffee.
+Another thing you can add is cocoa.
+Once you’ve brewed your coffee, mix a tablespoon of cocoa powder with a couple of tablespoons of coffee, then mix it with the rest of the coffee.

 Follow the rest of the method as usual.